andvsilva/CS50-Web-Python-Java/README.md

 - [Lecture 6](lecture6/): methods used to make a website as easy to use as possible

 - [Lecture 7](lecture7/): learning about different methods used to make sure updates to web pages proceed smoothly

+- [Lecture 8](lecture8/): making sure our websites can be accessed by many users at once, and that they are safe from malicious intent